modulargaming/modulargaming/README.md

 Open `application/bootstrap.php` and make the following changes:

+* Set the default directory for your application

+* Set the default cookie salt

 * Set the default [timezone](http://php.net/timezones) for your application

-* Set the default directory for your application

-* Update the default cookie salt

 Open `application/config/auth.php` and make the following changes:

-* Update the default hash key
+* Set the default hash key

 Step 5: